WA9ONY/Pico-RP2040/README.md

 </p>

 Goal
-+ Use the three A/D converters to measure Vbus, Vsys and Vbattery voltage.
++ Use the Pico three A/D converters to measure Vbus, Vsys and Vbattery voltage.
-+ Design a 50% voltage divider to prevent damage to the A/D inputs that have a maximum of 3.3V.
++ Design a 50% voltage divider to prevent damage to the A/D inputs that have a maximum of 3.3 Volts.
 + Test how low Vbattery can go before the Pico stops operating.

 Implementation: